On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Jet Bundle

 The following theorem is one of the main results in this article which generalizes the study of quotient modules done in the paper \cite{EQHMII} to the case of arbitrary codimension.
-For the definition of bundle maps used in the following theorem we refer the readers to $\eqref{covd1}$.
+For the definition of bundle maps used in the following theorem, we refer the readers to the equation $\eqref{covd1}$ in Section \ref{prelim}.